sciactive/nephele/README.Docker.md

 docker pull sciactive/nephele
 ```

 Note: By default, Nephele Serve uses a `.htpasswd` file for user authentication.
 Create this file in the directory you're serving, or upload this file to your S3 bucket.
-Use Apache's `htpasswd` utility or an online generator like http://aspirine.org/htpasswd_en.html for ease.
+Use Apache's `htpasswd` utility or an online generator like http://aspirine.org/htpasswd_en.html.

 # Usage